Vlachs: 13th century

 Kaloyan was given the title imperator Caloihannes dominus omnium Bulgarorum atque Blachorum ("Emperor Kaloyan, Lord of All Bulgarians and Vlachs") by Patriarch Basil I of Bulgaria and the title Rex Bulgarorum et Blachorum ("King of the Bulgarians and the Vlachs") by Pope Innocent II.

 In 1204 and 1205 Raimbaut de Vaqueiras mentions the Vlachs as enemies of Boniface of Montferrat.

 After 1207 Geoffrey of Villehardouin mentions twelve times the Vlachs part of the armies of Kaloyan of Bulgaria, either as defenders against Henry of Flanders or among the attackers of Adrianopole.

 Around the same time Henry of Valenciennes writes in his History of Emperor Henry of Constantinople about the country he calls Blaquie ruled by Burile (Borilă).
 Henry of Flanders conquers this land and awards it to Burile's cousin Esclas (Slav).
 From there on the country will be known as Blakie la Grant (Great Valachia).

 Sándor Timaru-Kast alleges that the Venetian Chronicle refers to the land that would become Wallachia as "Black Cumania", "the colony of black Vlachs who migrated northwards".

 In 1213, an army of Vlachs, Saxons and Pechenegs, led by the Count of Sibiu, Joachim Türje, attacked the Second Bulgarian Empire – Bulgarians and Cumans in the fortress of Vidin.
 After this, all Hungarian battles in the Carpathian region were supported by Romance-speaking soldiers from Transylvania.

 Robert de Clari narrates in his Conquest of Constantinople, written sometime after the death of Henry of Flanders, about the Emperor's conflict with Kaloyan of Bulgaria - named Jehans li Blakis in his work, and calls Kaloyan's country Blakie.

 Stefan the First-Crowned donates 200 families of Vlachs from Prokletije and Peći to Žiča monastery.

 In 1220, king Stefan the First-Crowned proclaimed that all Vlachs of his kingdom belonged to the Eparchy of Žiča.

 A royal chancellery document from 1223, connected to the foundation of the Cistercian abbey at Cârța around 1202, which was granted land, mentions it was built in the land of the Vlachs/Romanians.
 This is also the first mention of the Vlachs in Hungarian documents.

 In the Diploma Andreanum issued by King Andrew II of Hungary in 1224, "silva blacorum et bissenorum" was given to the Saxon settlers.

-The Orthodox Vlachs spread further northward along the Carpathians to the present day territory of Poland, Slovakia, and Czech Republic, and were granted autonomy under the Vlach law.
+The Orthodox Vlachs spread further northward along the Carpathians to the present-day territory of Poland, Slovakia, and the Czech Republic, and were granted autonomy under the "Vlach law".

 In 1230 Constantine Akropolites, in his writing about the conquests of Bulgarian Tsar Ivan Asen, notes that the "Magna Vlachia" is next to Albania.